XiaoMi/themis/readme.md

 3. After prewrite-phase finished, get timestamp from chronos(named commitTs) and commit primaryColumn: erase the persistent lock and write the commit information with timestamp=commitTs when the persistent lock of primaryColumn is not deleted.
 4. After primaryColumn committed, commit secondaryColumns: erase the persistent lock and write the commit information with timestamp=commitTs for each secondaryColumn.

-Themis finishes mutations of transaction by two-phase write(prewrite/commit).
-The transaction will success and be visiable to read if commiting primaryColumn succesfully; otherwise, the transaction will fail and can not be read.
+Themis applies mutations of transaction by two-phase write(prewrite/commit).
+The transaction will success and be visiable to read if primaryColumn is committed succesfully; otherwise, the transaction will fail and can not be read.

 The Steps of Themis Read:

 1. Get timestamp from chronos(named startTs), check the read/write conflicts.
 2. Read the snapshot of database with timestamp smaller than startTs when there are no read/write conflicts.

-The guarantee of themis read is to read all transactions with commitTs smaller than startTs, which is the snapshot of database before startTs.
+Themis provides the guarantee to read all transactions with commitTs smaller than startTs, which is the snapshot of database before startTs.

 Conflict Resolution: